moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Where media is received from a source for onwards handling into a distribution platform.
 The media may comprise of multiple audio and/or video sources.
-Bitrates may either be static or set dynamically by signaling of connection information (bandwidth, latency) based on data sent by the receiver.
+Bitrates may either be static or set dynamically by signaling of connection information (bandwidth, latency) based on data sent by the receiver, and the media may go through additional steps of transcoding or transformation before being distributed.

 ### Live Media Syndication {#lmsynd}